Forms on Berkovich spaces based on harmonic tropicalizations: Piecewise linear functions

 In this section we discuss piecewise linear functions on analytic spaces.
 Most of these results are standard in one form or another: for instance, see~\cite{CLD,gubler-crelle,gubler-martin}.
 However, the terminology in the literature is somewhat nonstandard, so it is important to fix our ideas.
 We will find it useful to work slightly more generally with piecewise linear functions with slopes contained in an additive subgroup $\Lambda\subset\R$, and in some cases new arguments are needed.
 In practice we will usually take $\Lambda=\Z,\Q,$ or $\R$, in which case either $\Lambda=\Z$ or $\Lambda$ is divisible.

 In this section, $K$ is a non-Archimedean field with a non-trivial valuation $v$ and value group $\Gamma \coloneqq v(K^\times) \subset \R$.
 We consider a good strictly $K$-analytic space $X$ and an additive subgroup $\Lambda\subset\R$.
+Recall from~\secref{Non-Archimedean geometry} that a strictly analytic space is \defi{good} provided that that every point has a strictly affinoid neighbourhood.
+Most strictly analytic spaces occurring in practice are good: for example, any strictly affinoid space, a space with no boundary, or an analytic subdomain of the analytification of an algebraic variety.
+We restrict our attention to good spaces as then the coherent modules on the Berkovich space $X$ are the same as the coherent modules on the space $X_G$ endowed with the $\rG$-topology \cite[Proposition 1.3.4]{berkovic93:etale_cohomology}, which makes it reasonable to work with line bundles on $X$.
+We always use the $\rG$-topology on $X$ generated by the strictly affinoid domains.
 Let $C(X)$ be the space of continuous real functions on $X$.
-Recall that we always use the $\rG$-topology on $X$ generated by the strictly affinoid domains.

 \begin{defn} A function $h \colon X \to \R$ is called \defi{piecewise $\Lambda$-linear} or \defi{$\Lambda$-PL} if there exists a $\rG$-covering $\{X_i\}$ of $X$ such that for each $i$, there are finitely many $\lambda_{ij}\in\Lambda$ and $f_{ij}\in \sO(X_i)^\times$ with $h|_{X_i} = \sum_j\lambda_{ij}\log|f_{ij}|$.
 A $\Z$-PL function is called \defi{piecewise linear} or \defi{PL}.